-Raising an autistic child can be extremely isolating.
-It’s difficult to navigate the playground when your kid doesn’t pick up on social cues, has limited verbal speech, and thinks everyone wants to play with him and hey, that stick in your hand is mine!
-Why can’t I just throw sand and laugh and run into the street?
-Sunshine and awesome and chasing everyone until we lose our breaths.
-The world is my son’s playground, and the rules of it just don’t compute.
+It’s difficult for my son to navigate the playground.
+The place is riddled with tough social cues and impatient kids.
+He wants to play with everyone.
+They demand eye contact and want to stop and use too many words.
+He’s here for sunshine and awesome and chasing everyone until we lose our breaths.
 He is unpredictable and easily overwhelmed by the noises and high energy of play.
-So I’m there to run interference and hover.
-To push and pull and control the meltdowns.
-I’m holding him back, climbing the slide, and running in the sand to get to him before that other kid laughs at him.
-I have never taken my son somewhere and been able to just stand back and let him be a messy, funny, hyper young boy.
-Phoenix has never had that chance.
+I run interference and hover.
+I hate that.
+I said I wouldn’t hover, but I don’t want anyone to get hurt.
+I’m holding him back (I hate that too), climbing the slide, and running in the sand to get to him before that other frowning kid says something rude to him.
+I have never taken my son somewhere and been able to just stand back and let him be a messy, funny, hyper kid.
+He never gets that chance and I hate that the most.

-Today he did.
+But today he did.

 “Autism, like skateboarding, can be unpredictable, and often times unruly.
 We embrace the parts of autism that are hard to understand and give kids an outlet that is free of rules or judgment.” -A.skate